-This can be a major indicator of your PMS (especially if it is lasting longer than 1-2 weeks).
+This can be a major indicator of your PMS (especially if it lasts longer than 1-2 weeks).
 A lot of these symptoms below connect to a hormonal imbalance.
 By understanding your PMS symptoms, you can find the right natural remedies to eliminate them.

 This is caused by inflammation due to too many prostaglandins.
-These are little inflammatory compounds all humans have.
-However, if we have too much that is when we run into problems.
+These are little inflammatory compounds, all humans; however, we run into problems if we have too much.

 You can also experience cramps when your uterus is contracting to remove your uterine lining.
 What you can do to reduce your cramps are: